thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 cp /etc/samba/smb.conf /etc/samba/smb.conf.$(dnsdomainname)
 ```

-10. Create a /etc/sssd/sssd.conf file with the contents of the file bellow, change every `intra.it` by your domain in lowercase, change every `INTRA.IT` by your domain in **uppercase**
+10. Create a /etc/sssd/sssd.conf file with the contents of the file bellow, change every `intra.it` by your domain in lowercase, change every `INTRA.IT` by your domain in **UPPERCASE**

 ```
 printf "[sssd]\nconfig_file_version = 2\ndomains = intra.it\nservices = nss, pam\n\n[domain/intra.it]\n# Uncomment if you need offline logins\n# cache_credentials = true\n\nid_provider = ad\nauth_provider = ad\naccess_provider = ad\n\n# Uncomment if service discovery is not working\n# ad_server = adserver.intra.it\n\n# Uncomment if you want to use POSIX UIDs and GIDs set on the AD side\n# ldap_id_mapping = False\n\n# Uncomment if the trusted domains are not reachable\n#ad_enabled_domains = intra.it\n\n# Comment out if the users have the shell and home dir set on the AD side\ndefault_shell = /bin/bash\nfallback_homedir = /home/%%d/%%u\n\n# Uncomment and adjust if the default principal SHORTNAME$@REALM is not available\n# ldap_sasl_authid = host/client.intra.it@INTRA.IT\n\n# Comment out if you prefer to use shortnames.\nuse_fully_qualified_names = True\n\n# Uncomment if the child domain is reachable, but only using a specific DC\n# [domain/intra.it/child.intra.it]\n# ad_server = dc.child.intra.it\n" > /etc/sssd/sssd.conf